Kkobarii/Turing-Point/README.md

 ## Known Bugs

-- The resizing.
-I tried my very best to keep the image at it's specified dimensions, but I have no idea what I'm doing and was't able to fix it.
+- Resizing.
+I tried my very best to keep the image at it's specified dimensions, but I have no idea what I'm doing and wasn't able to fix it.
 - Inputting an invalid character into the tape input.
 This is not allowed and will result in recreation of the whole input field, because just setting its text leads to an endless callback loop.
 This means that the window will lose focus, which is very annoying.